 based lending accessible to countless types of businesses.
 Most asset-based borrowers, however, use one of the following four assets as collateral.
 If you offer an asset from this list, you’ll have the success of previous borrowers to support your application.

 Businesses that offer trade credit to customers typically give them 30 to 90 days to pay.
 Unpaid invoices that are due within this time frame can be used as collateral.
 This does not include invoices that were supposed to be paid within 90 days but are passed due.
 Like unused inventory, the value of an invoice decreases significantly when it goes unpaid for more than three to four months.

 Though the value of your invoices does determine the size of your loan, asset-based loans do not work the same way as invoice factoring.
 With the latter option, the institution purchases the unpaid invoices in exchange for approximately 85% of the actual value.
 The institution then assumes full responsibility for collecting from your customers.
 Upon collection, the institution pays you the remainder from the first payment, minus another percentage.
 The two deductions function like interest on a loan.
 But invoice factoring is more like a sale than a loan because you don’t have to pay anything back.

-As mentioned earlier, asset-based lending is especially appealing for younger businesses that cannot not fulfill the “time in business” requirement for traditional loans.
-It’s very common for new retailers and wholesalers to buy massive amounts of inventory in order to provide exemplary customer service.
+As mentioned earlier, asset-based lending is especially appealing for younger businesses that cannot fulfill the “time in business” requirement for traditional loans.
+It’s very common for new retailers and wholesalers to buy massive amounts of inventory to provide exemplary customer service.
 That inventory can then act as collateral for an asset-based loan.

 Before approving the loan, your institution will appraise the inventory to determine its market value.
 Yes, you can sell the inventory to your customers after receiving the borrowed funds.
 But if you default on the loan or stop making payments, the institution will need to seize something of similar value to make up for their loss.